 Building requirements can vary based on variables such as how long the building has been an HDFC Coop, restrictive covenants such as flip taxes, right of first refusal and board approval.

-One common standard is that the income of the incoming family can be no more than six times the annual maintenance plus a factor for utilities for families of fewer than three.
-For families with three or more occupants, the factor is seven times the maintenance plus a factor for utilities.
+One common standard is that the income of the incoming family/household can be no more than six times the annual maintenance plus a factor for utilities for households of fewer than three.
+For households with three or more occupants, the factor is seven times the maintenance plus a factor for utilities.

 |225 South 3rd Street, Williamsburg|